 This form of public transportation is unusual yet very much appreciated by all who use the service.
 With just one call you can have a bus or van pick you up at your front door and drop you at the location of your choice.
 Our dispatchers are friendly and helpful.
 All of our drivers are trained professionals with the safety of our passengers in mind.
 They are always willing to escort you door to door.
 Each vehicle is ADA accessible.

 This service supplied by Southern Iowa Trolley has provided riders of all ages the ability to get around town on their own.
 We can set up an appointment for you in advance or the same day service is also available.
 For all your transportation needs please contact us for information or visit our web site.
 Tickets can be purchased from the driver or in dispatch office.
-Cash and checks are accepted.
+Cash, checks, credit/debit cards are accepted over the phone or in the office for an additional charge.

 Southern Iowa Trolley has been operating as a regional transit system since February, 1979, to provide services to people in Adair, Adams, Clarke, Decatur, Ringgold, Taylor and Union counties.
 It replaced a fragmented transit system; many agencies previously maintained their own fleet of vans and buses.
 The area agency on aging transported the elderly; Community Action Programs transported head-start children; special vans and buses transported handicapped children and adults.
 Within city limits, the general public had use of a taxi service only – and only in some cities.
 Most often, no coordinated transit system existed to transport any person between towns or cities.